kabaskill/dev-portfolio/README.md

 - Run the local development server by using `npm run dev` or `yarn dev`
 - Make the required edits and deploy to YOUR GitHub repo for CI/CD.

-# Deployment

-Deployment can be done in 3 easy steps.

-- Login to [Vercel](https://vercel.com) or signup for an account if you don't have one.
-- Create a `New Project` and select YOUR GitHub repository of the portfolio project.
-- Wait for Vercel to deploy your project to production.

 # License

 This template is completely open source and free to use.
 Use it for client projects or your own portfolio project.